 Worn out.
 Unmotivated.
 Achy.
-So tired.
+Exhausted.
 Depressed.
-These are just some of the words people use to describe adrenal fatigue.
-Others are wired, anxious, and overstimulated.
-The most frustrating part is that those with adrenal fatigue are often ambitious, driven, and hard-working.
-They’re also more often women than men.
+These are just some of the common words people use to describe adrenal fatigue.
+Some other symptoms may include feeling wired, anxious, or overstimulated.

-Conventional doctors might raise their eyebrows if you suggest to them you might have adrenal fatigue.
-They’d be more likely to diagnose depression than consider adrenal fatigue (the symptoms are similar for both).
+Adrenal fatigue is not a recognized medical condition, and some conventional doctors might raise their eyebrows if you suggest to them that you might have it.
+It’s more likely to be diagnosed with depression than to have adrenal fatigue considered (the symptoms are similar for both).

 Cortisol Rhythm, Stress, and Recovery

-In stressful circumstances, cortisol acts with the neurotransmitters adrenaline and noradrenaline to increase heart rate, blood flow, energy and acuity, and enhance your reflexes.
+After this “fight or flight” response, cortisol should return back to baseline to achieve balance and stability.
 Elevated cortisol is only detrimental when your diet, lifestyle, and exercise habits don’t allow you to recover from one release of cortisol to the next.